 For Acquisition/Rehabilitation utilizing HUD, RD, or other funding source and any properties with rental assistance subsidies, provide documentation from HUD, RD, or other source indicating they are aware of the transfer of ownership and do not reasonably foresee any problems occurring with the transfer.

-For Bond Applications a flowchart of structure.
-This should show general structure.
-Examples on pages 20-21 of January 2019 Multifamily Bond Presentation. https://drive.google.com/file/d/Jan 2019 MF Bond Presentation

 Applicants must demonstrate to OHFA’s satisfaction that the Application has firm financing Commitments in place for 100% of the Development's total construction and permanent financing.
 The Development's financial feasibility and viability as a qualified Low-Income Housing Development must also be demonstrated.

-The amount of the Tax Credits requested cannot be increased after the Application has been submitted to OHFA.
+For 9% Applications, during the Application process the amount of the Tax Credits requested cannot be increased after the Application has been submitted to OHFA.
 After underwriting, the amount of Credits may be reduced.
 Credits also may be reduced at Carryover and/or final if the underwriting supports a lower amount.

 7. Readiness to Proceed